JarLowrey/phaser-ui/README.md

 If you'd like to contribute, thank you!

-To set up the project, run `npm install`.
-Then `cd test && npm install` to set up the test project.
+To set up the project, run `cd test && npm install && cd && npm install` to set up the test project.
+IDK why installs have to be in this weird order, but it breaks for me if I try to do it another way (like installing [test's dependencies via a postinstall script](https://stackoverflow.com/questions/31773546/the-best-way-to-run-npm-install-for-nested-folders/39307622#39307622)).

 The UI components all live in `src/`, so if you want to add a file create it there and include it in `index.js`.
 Run `npm run test` to build the UI components with Webpack, install it locally to the test game in `test/src`, and start a local server to the test game.